A 40th Anniversary Celebration of Christian Liberal Arts Education at Redeemer University, in Canada and Beyond

 “Justin had high standards, and he held both others and himself to them,” said Doreen Van de Ban, one of Cooper’s former administrative assistants from 2000-2004.
 “He was always fair, and never threw his weight around.”
 She recalls how he liked to start Monday mornings in prayer with his staff.
 “He really believed in God’s leading, and he was passionate for Christian higher education” Mrs. VandeBaan explained.
 “He connected well with the politicians, yet he had time for students and even some disgruntled parents.
 He had an open door policy.”
 She concluded her reflections, saying, “I really enjoyed working for him.
 He is one of the best employers I’ve had.”

 Cooper did much more in his tenure as President before stepping down in 2010.
 He led the effort to bring enrolment up to over 950 students, and of particular consequence, helped faculty develop the confessional basis of the university, which culminated in the publication The Cross and Our Calling in 2002.
 He canvassed for the capital to expand the dorms, add classrooms and restructure the library, and build a soccer dome, this last of which had 80 percent of costs were covered by donors outside the faithful Redeemer constituency.
 “Expanding architecture is a ‘concrete expression’ of the institution’s momentum,” said Cooper with a smile.
-“Some even called me ‘Bricks and Mortar Cooper’—but I still think its one strategic way to get people excited for the mission.”
+“Some even called me ‘Bricks and Mortar Cooper’—but I still think it is one strategic way to get people excited for the mission.”

 “I am an institution builder,” says Cooper, reflecting on his calling.
 “I had a sense of strategy—politically and institutionally—to realize that unless there is legal space, legal foundations, you don’t have a lasting basis for your mission.”
 Faith-based universities are one example of what Peter Berger called “mediating institutions”—community associations that take the middle ground between isolated individuals and the giant bureaucratic institutions of the state and market.
 Cooper’s life was intentionally dedicated to helping create a social fabric that gave faith-full shape and meaning to modern life.